 The work is primarily performed in an office setting but involves frequent visits to city and county offices.
 The work involves contact with people who have experienced violence creating the potential for significant emotional stress for the employee and possible exposure to violent incidents.

 Supplemental information may be required with your application for this position.
 Check the TO APPLY section of this job posting to see what documents may be required.
 All required documents must be attached before you submit this application.
 THIS MAY REQUIRE THAT YOU SCAN THOSE DOCUMENTS SO THEY CAN BE ATTACHED HERE.

-Submit a completed Missoula County online application by 5:00 p.m.
-Friday, 9/5/2014.
-These additional documents must be attached to your online application which may require scanning: COMPLETED APPLICATION SUPPLEMENT, COPY OF CURRENT CDL, COPY OF DOT MEDICAL CERTIFICATION.
+Submit your Missoula County on-line application by 5:00 p.m.
+Monday 12/1/2014.
+These additional documents must be attached to your on-line application which may require that you scan them: LETTER OF INTEREST, and COLLEGE TRANSCRIPTS (UNOFFICIAL ACCEPTABLE).
 Missoula County Human Resources Department is located at 199 W Pine, Missoula, MT 59802.
 For questions about online application process call 406-258-4462 or 406-258-4874.
 Applicants may submit a written request for any accommodation needed to participate in the application and selection process.
 Missoula County will consider any reasonable accommodation.
 The Missoula County EEOP is on file in the Human Resources Office.

 To Apply: Visit Our Online Application